AppDaemon/appdaemon/docs/DASHBOARD.rst

 -  HASS Automations/Scripts
 -  Alexa Intents

-The mechanism use for this is HASS custom events.
-AppDaemon has it's own API calls to handle these events, for further details see `API.md <API.md>`__.
+The mechanism used for this is HASS custom events.
+AppDaemon has it's own API calls to handle these events, for further details see the `AppDaemon API Pages <API.html>`__.
 The custom event name is ``hadashboard`` and the dashboard will respond to various commands with associated data.

 To create a suitable custom event within a HASS automation, script or